-The US National Institutes of Health (NIH), the world's largest funder of biomedical research, reports that "failure rates [for novel drugs] occur in about 95 percent of human studies", even though these drugs showed success in preclinical experiments using animals.
-A 2015 investigation concluded that between 50 and 89 per cent of all preclinical research, a large part of which involves animal testing, could not be reproduced.
-At the most conservative US estimate, the abundant failure to reproduce preclinical research results in approximate annual spending of \$28 billion on misleading experimentation.4

-Acceptance of non-animal techniques in one region or country is an open door to international harmonisation and the wider statutory elimination of animal experiments.
+The US National Institutes of Health (NIH), the world's largest funder of biomedical research, reports that "failure rates [for novel drugs] occur in about 95 percent of human studies", even though these drugs showed success in preclinical experiments using animals.3 A 2015 investigation concluded that between 50 and 89 per cent of all preclinical research, a large part of which involves animal testing, could not be reproduced.
+At the most conservative US estimate, the abundant failure to reproduce preclinical research results in approximate annual spending of \$28 billion on misleading experimentation.4 and the wider statutory elimination of animal experiments.
 Over the past two decades in particular, significant progress has been seen in the development, validation, implementation, and regulatory acceptance of non-animal technology for the assessment of human health endpoints such as skin irritation and corrosion, serious eye damage, skin sensitisation, skin absorption, and phototoxicity.
-We've also seen an end to notoriously cruel international test guidelines such as the Organisation for Economic Co-operation and Development (OECD) Test No 401, also known as the Lethal Dose 50 (LD ${50}$ ) test.
+We've also seen an end to notoriously cruel international test guidelines such as the Organisation for Economic Co-operation and Development (OECD) Test No 401, also known as the Lethal Dose 50 (LD ${50}$) test.
 Opportunities exist to increase and harmonise the use of validated non-animal test methods for regulatory assessment, and by taking them, we can achieve better protection of human health and the environment within the appropriate legal framework.